dqops/dqo/docs/command-line-interface/cloud.md

 ___
 ### **dqo cloud sync all**

+Synchronize local files with DQO Cloud (sources, table rules, custom rules, custom sensors and data - sensor readouts and rule results)

 **Description**

-Synchronize local files with DQO Cloud (sources, table rules, custom rules, custom sensors and data - sensor readouts and rule results)
+Uploads any local changes to the cloud and downloads any changes made to the cloud versions of the folders.

 **Command-line synopsis**